ewwwgiddings/sales-tax/README.md

 The tax and sales in the 'receipt' component are calculated based on the conditions of the item as described in the exercise document.

-Once a user has input their total 'item' count into the 'cart', they are able to save the receipts information as a PNG.
+Once a user has input their total 'item' count into the 'cart', they are able to save the receipt's information as a PNG.

 **NOTE** This solution is an MVP.
 There is much more needed for production.
 See ToDo section for brief and current list of what is needed.